Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Teaching children about appropriate behavior around dogs is crucial when introducing a dog to a family with kids.

-This includes explaining to them how to approach the dog, how to interact with the dog, and how to recognize signs of fear or discomfort in the dog’s body language.
+This includes explaining to them how to approach and interact with the dog, and how to recognize signs of fear or discomfort in the dog’s body language.

 Clear and consistent communication with the children about respecting the dog’s space and boundaries is essential.